annavrani/Delivering-Data/README.md

 ## Dataset Description

 The dataset represents approximately one month of routing operations for a pharmaceutical delivery company.
 Since deliveries occur twice per week, the dataset includes nine (9) distinct daily instances, covering around four to five weeks of real-world operations.
-Each instance accounts for operational constraints, such as order demands, distances, and travel times under different traffic conditions.
+Each instance accounts for operational constraints, such as order demands, time windows, distances, and travel times under different traffic conditions.

 ## Folder Structure